alvionna/stock-market-prediction/README.md

 ## Next Steps

-1. Experimented with Traditional ML models to predict future price movement
+1. Experiment with Traditional ML models to predict future price movement
-2. Experimented with different regularization and optimization techniques for the models
+2. Experiment with different regularization and optimization techniques for the models

 ## Experiment & Result